bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

-if it takes more than a sentence to explain what you're doing, it's almost always a sign that it's too complicated. it should be a clearly articulated vision with a small number of words. and the best ideas are usually either very different from existing companies in one important way. like google being a search enginge that worked just really well, and none of the other stuff of the portals, or totally new like spacex. any company that's a clone of something else that already exists, with some small or made up differentiator, like we're gonna be X beautiful design, or we're gonna be Y for people that like red wine instead. that usually fails.
+if it takes more than a sentence to explain what you're doing, it's almost always a sign that it's too complicated. it should be a clearly articulated vision with a small number of words. and the best ideas are usually either very different from existing companies in one important way. like google being a search enginge that worked just really well, and none of the other stuff of the portals, or totally new like spacex. any company that's a clone of something else that already exists, with some small or made up differentiator, like we're going to be X beautiful design, or we're going to be Y for people that like red wine instead. that usually fails.

 so as i mentioned, one of the great things about being a student is that you have a very good perspective on new technology.